rhoneyager/libicedb/pages/mydoc/mydoc_install_deps_on_fed.md

 ---
-title: Install Dependencies on CentOS / Fedora / Red Hat Enterprise Linux
+title: Configure, Build and Install on CentOS / Fedora / Red Hat Enterprise Linux
 tags: [getting_started, troubleshooting, installation, Fedora, RHEL, CentOS]
 keywords: dependencies Fedora RHEL Red Hat Enterprise Linux CentOS install
-summary: "Installation of dependencies on Linux is usually less problematic than on Windows.
+summary: "Installation on Linux is usually less problematic than on Windows.
 However, CentOS and RHEL are rather conservative with their package choices, so additional steps may be required."
 sidebar: mydoc_sidebar
 permalink: install_deps_on_fed.html
 folder: mydoc